skienzmatishun/rippreport/content/p/wrongful-conviction/index.md

   - admin
 ---

 The Sheriff’s office of Baldwin County has a long history of leaking misleading information about cases or not releasing ANY information.
-The Steve Nodine case, Johanthan Victor and wrongfully convicted Murray Bubba Lawrence are prime examples.
+The Steve Nodine case, Jonathan Victor and wrongfully convicted Murray Bubba Lawrence are prime examples.

 {{< socialpreview url="https://rippreport.com/p/biased-investigation/" >}}